 GNP & GDP

-If you were to judge a countries development by its economic status then its GNP (Gross National Product) and GDP would fit accurately.
+If you were to judge a country’s development by its economic status then its GNP (Gross National Product) and GDP (Gross Domestic Product) would be good measures.
 These measure the net income of a country and, though they can be very effective, don’t take into consideration the living standards of the country.
-For example with Saudi Arabia, with a high GDP it ranks well on a global scale but its living conditions, health care and education are poor.
+For example with Saudi Arabia, with a high GDP, it ranks well on a global scale, but despite this, the living conditions, health care and education are poor there.

 HDI & PQLI

 The HDI (Human Development Index) is a way to measure well being within a country.
-This is mainly a social measurement because it takes into consideration education, which is adult literacy rate and years of schooling, health care which is judged by life expectancy and finally the economic factor of GDP.
+This is mainly a social measurement because it takes into consideration education through adult literacy rate & years of schooling, health care which is judged by life expectancy and finally the economic factor of GDP.
 The HDI measures each of these factors between 0 and 1, one being the best.
-The HDI is a very useful measure of development because it includes economic and social indicators which reduces any anomalies.
-The PQLI is very similar to the HDI but it includes infant mortality and it’s measured between 0 and 100.
+The HDI is a very useful measure of development because it includes economic and social indicators which helps reduce any anomalies.
+The PQLI is very similar to the HDI, however the PQLI includes infant mortality and is measured between 0 and 100.

 Problems with Development Indicators

-The development indicators above all have their advantages and disadvantages, the main problems with them are that they only focus on certain aspects of development, socal, economic, political or even enironmental.
-Because of this there tend to be countries with will rank highly due to part of their country but realistically aren’t as good as another country.
+The development indicators above all have their advantages and disadvantages, and the main problems with them are that they only focus on certain aspects of development i.e. social, economic, political or even environmental.
+Because of this there tend to be countries which will rank highly due to a particular part of their country but realistically aren’t as good as other countries when viewed holistically.